Signal Aspects Planning Guide

 • Legacy Systems: The existing infrastructure and the need to maintain consistency with legacy signaling systems can also dictate the choice.
 Upgrading or changing to a different signaling system can be costly and complex.

 In model railroading and simulation projects like the LCC Fusion Project, these considerations can be simplified, but understanding the logic behind real-world practices can help in creating realistic and functional model systems.
+When documenting or configuring signals within the LCC Fusion framework, consider how these factors translate into the scale and objectives of your model railway system, especially in terms of signaling complexity and the desired level of realism.
 When documenting or configuring signals within the LCC Fusion Framework, consider how these factors translate into the scale and objectives of your model railway system, especially in terms of signaling complexity and the desired level of realism.